yupaul/multiloader.js/README.md

 Load multiple scripts into a HTML page.

-Any script can have also have multiple alternative sources, in case one fails, loading from another source.
+Any script can also have multiple alternative sources - in case one fails, it loads from another source.
 Optional callback function is executed when all scripts finished loading.

 ```javascript